+3. Focus on paying off your personal loans as quickly as possible.

 4. Live a frugal life.

 Are Consolidation Loans Worth It?

-Yes, but only if you follow through by not using your high-interest credit cards and limit your spending to essentials or by taking a more measured approach to how you live and spend on items that are not essential to your needs.
+Yes, but only if you follow through by not using your high-interest credit cards and limiting your spending to essentials or by taking a more measured approach to how you live and spend on items that are not essential to your needs.

 Getting Started with debt consolidation

 You have seen some examples as to why you should, so now you need to figure out how to get started with getting a personal loan and consolidating debt.
 The following provides some steps you need to take to get started with finding a personal loan that works for you.

 Step 1: Determine how much you need:

 This is actually very important because you need to sit down and look at all of your debt to determine how much you need to pay it off.
 It will also help you get an idea of the amount of debt you have.
 You may actually be surprised about how much you owe.
 You would be shocked by the number of people who are struggling but do not really know how much they actually owe.

 "Not sure what to do, seek help with your local bank or credit union to get a better idea on what you should and should not do. "

 Step 2: Find a financial institution to help you out.

 I am very surprised by the number of companies online that promote debt consolidation that is in reality more like scams because they provide a service that can cost you much more in fees, higher interest rates, and other hidden costs.
 Go to a bank or credit union and avoid being put in an even more difficult position by quick and easy online loans.